information

 Transportation

-This project will reconfigure the Ross Island Bridgehead to improve connections and open space for development.
+This project reviewed reconfiguring the Ross Island Bridgehead to improve connections and open space for development.
 Further design engineering and construction for this project does not have funding.
 This project is on hold indefinitely.

 Project Background